LeoDiana/genesis-weather-service/README.md

 # 📬 Genesis Weather Service

 A Node.js API for subscribing to weather updates via email.
 Users can subscribe with their city and frequency (hourly or daily), confirm via email, and unsubscribe anytime.
 Weather data is provided by WeatherAPI.com

+Demo:
+genesis-weather-service.onrender.com/

 ## 🚀 Features